 If you chose One-time amount, indicate the amount of the dividend and select the month/year that it will be issued:

-If you chose Constant amount, indicate the amount of the dividend and how often you will issue it:
+If you chose Constant amount, indicate the amount of the dividend and whether you will issue it monthly or yearly:

-If you chose Varying amounts over time, enter the amount you want to distribute in each specific month, and total distributions for the next two fiscal years:
+If you chose Varying amounts over time, enter the amounts you want to distribute in the months you'd like to distribute them:

 Click Save & Close.